plv8/plv8/README.md

 it, and statically link plv8 to it.
 PGXN install will use the former, while you can do the latter manually if you have not installed v8 yet.

-Once you installed plv8 into your dabase, create language via
+Once you have built and installed plv8, create the language via:

 ```
   $ psql -c 'CREATE EXTENSION plv8'